mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 ![Solution](solution.png)

-I am going to change a the primary color in bulma from its default of turquoise to something different.
+I am going to change the primary color in bulma from its default of turquoise to something different.
 This post is not concerned with bulma, but I am using it as changing a color is a common use case.

 ```scss
 @charset "utf-8";